Skip to main content

 400 Bad RequestThe request body or parameters are invalidMissing required fields, malformed JSON

-401 UnauthorizedAuthentication is missing or invalidNo token, expired token, invalid certificate
+401 UnauthorizedAuthentication is missing or invalidNo token, invalid dev token, or missing/expired session

 403 ForbiddenThe authenticated user lacks accessUsername not in the allowed list